Chinese New Year in London: How to Celebrate The Year of the Rat

 In China, it’s known as the ‘Spring festival’ or ‘Lunar festival’.
 It’s so significant that the holiday results in the largest human migration.
 In the days leading up to the festival, it’s customary for over 385 million people in China to leave the cities and go back to their rural communities to celebrate with their families.

-Celebrate Wealth and Good Fortune With the Year of the Pig
+Celebrate Fertility & Intelligence With the Year of the Rat

 Each Lunar New Year marks the beginning of a new zodiac sign.
 There are 12 animals in the Chinese zodiac and they rotate on a 12-year cycle.
-In 2019, it’s the Year of the Pig which is thought to bring wealth and good fortune.
+In 2020, it’s the Year of the Rat which is thought to symbolise fertility and intelligence.

 Chinese New Year Traditions – How to Prepare for Chinese New Year

 There are important rituals leading up to New Year’s Day.
-For example, everyone cleans their homes from top-to-bottom but no-one does this in the days following Chinese New Year as sweeping the floor or putting out the rubbish symbolises ‘throwing away your fortune’.
+Everyone cleans their homes from top-to-bottom but no-one does this in the days following Chinese New Year.
+Sweeping the floor or putting out the rubbish symbolises ‘throwing away your fortune’.
 It’s even unlucky to get your haircut during Chinese New Year as this is akin to ‘cutting off your fortune’.
 More popular is the tradition of buying a new set of red clothes which symbolises luck and wealth.